ucsb-cs48/w19/_lectures/lect14.md

 # Project Presentations, Part 1 of 3

-* Presentations are 10 minutes each on day 1, with 3 minute for questions and 2 minutes for transition.
+* Presentations are 10 minutes each on day 1, with 4 minute for questions and 1 minute for transition.
-* We should be able to fit in five presentations.

 Here are the five that were chosen from among the seven that expressed a preference to go on day 1.